tristanhdez/soy-solar/CONTRIBUTING.md

 ```

 Tutor:

 ```
 Name: Juan Pérez El Tutor
 Email: Juanito69@gmail.com
 Career: INGC
 ```

-You can use Fake data and insert in the Database, for example you can use [Faker](https://github.com/joke2k/faker)
+You can use Fake data and insert in the Database, for example you can use [Faker](https://github.com/joke2k/faker) to start to work.